jschwa95/jschwa95.github.io/_pages/about.md

 <h3 style="color: yellow">More about Vom</h3>

 Vom Music Found is a co-production of <a href="https://www.instagram.com/meat_me_at_trons_plecos/">Teslah </a> and <a href="https://www.instagram.com/obrionspuboficial/">Patfork Media</a>.
-The site was founded in the summer of 2020 by Lancelot and Zach Balder.
+The site was founded in the summer of 2020 by Lancelot and FunMan.